-Antipodes is a global asset manager offering a pragmatic value approach across long only and longshort strategies.
+Antipodes is a global asset manager offering a pragmatic value approach across long only and long-short strategies.
 It aspires to grow client wealth over the long-term by generating absolute returns in excess of the benchmark at below market levels of risk.
-Antipodes seeks to take advantage of the market's tendency for irrational extrapolation, identify investments that offer a high margin of safety and build high conviction portfolios with a capital preservation focus.
-Antipodes is majority owned by its seasoned investment team and its performance culture is underpinned by sensible incentives, a focused offering and the outsourcing of non-investment functions to maximise focus on investing.
+Antipodes seeks to take advantage of the market's tendency for irrational extrapolation, identify investments that offer a high margin of safety and build high conviction portfolios with a focus on risk-adjusted returns.
+Antipodes is majority owned by its seasoned investment team and its performance culture is underpinned by sensible incentives and the outsourcing of non-investment functions to maximise focus on investing.

-Administrator
+Administrator and Custodian

-RBC Investor Services Trust ('RBC') has been appointed as the Administrator for the Fund.
-RBC as the Fund's Administrator means that it is responsible for the day to day administration of the Fund.
+Citigroup Pty Limited ('Citi') has been appointed as the Administrator and Custodian for the Fund.
+Citi as the Fund's Administrator means that it is responsible for the day-to-day administration of the Fund, as Custodian Citi is responsible for the day-to-day custody of the Fund's assets.